gagansh7171/BugTrack/README.md

   env/bin/activate
   ```
   * Using SQL create database bug.
-  * Navigate inside the cloned repository and install the required dependencies using
+  * Install the required dependencies using
   ```
-  pip install -r requirements.txt
+  pip install -r Requirements.txt
   ```
   * Create a settings.ini file in project folder as given in [the example](./project/settings.ini.example)
   * navigate to [frontend](./project/frontend/) directory